jradd/django-newproj-template/readme.md

 This template includes a fabfile with a number of pre-configured methods for deployment and server management.

-### You will be using jQuery

-Chef-Cookbook-DjangoNewProj installs the latest version of jQuery which the HTML templates reference.

 ### You will be using an HTML5 Doctype

 By default the [base.html](#basehtml) template has an HTML5 doctype.
 For backwards compatibility Chef-Cookbook-DjangoNewProj installs [modernizr.js](http://modernizr.com) with an HTML5 shiv for older versions of Internet Explorer to keep them from puking.
-Finally [Chef-Cookbook-DjangoNewProj](https://github.com/jbergantine/chef-cookbook-djangonewproj) installs [compass-gesso](https://github.com/jbergantine/compass-gesso) which instantiates the compass [``+global-reset`` mixin](http://compass-style.org/reference/compass/reset/utilities/#mixin-global-reset) which resets HTML5 element's display-roles for older browsers.
+Finally [Chef-Cookbook-DjangoNewProj](https://github.com/jbergantine/chef-cookbook-djangonewproj) installs [compass-gesso](https://github.com/jbergantine/compass-gesso) which instantiates the compass [`+global-reset` mixin](http://compass-style.org/reference/compass/reset/utilities/#mixin-global-reset) which resets HTML5 element's display-roles for older browsers.

 ### Optionally, you will be using Xapian for plain text search.

 Chef-Cookbook-DjangoNewProj installs Xapian with Python bindings.
-You will have to additionally install the ``django-haystack`` and ``xapian-haystack`` packages and configure the project to use this.
+You will have to additionally install the `django-haystack` and `xapian-haystack` packages and configure the project to use this.

 ### Optionally, you will be using PIL and possibly SORL-Thumbnail.

 Chef-Cookbook-DjangoNewProj installs the necessary libraries (libjpeg, libfreetype, zlib) to use PIL.
-To use SORL-Thumbnail you will have to install the ``pil`` and ``sorl-thumbanil`` Python packages.
+To use SORL-Thumbnail you will have to install the `pil` and `sorl-thumbanil` Python packages.

 ### Other applications

-Review ``stable-req.txt`` for other default applicaiton choices.
+Review `stable-req.txt` for other default application choices.

 ## Legend